 Usually there’s going to be some chaos and hesitation in the beginning.
 People are shy to start, argue about the right level of detail, get lost in meta-discussions.
-It’s okay to let these happen for a bit but after a few minutes you should encourage them to just fucking do it and write something down to get the ball rolling.
+It’s okay to let these happen for a bit but after a few minutes you should encourage them to just get started and write something down to get the ball rolling.
 This is not an exam, there’s nobody grading what he team comes up with.
 If you’ve set this workshop for 2 hours, tell them they should be done with the “mapping” part after 1 hour.
 This will give you some room to extend their time, but it’ll give the team a sense of urgency.

 During the mapping exercise, expect that the team will come up with some obvious steps rather quickly, while others are surprisingly controversial and come with a lot of discussion, questions, and back and forth.
 This is a great time for newer team members to ask questions, for people in non-technical roles to learn more about the technology used, and for the technical folks to better understand what business decisions are driving your development process.